Hands Like Houses: Unimagine and Reimagine (2013–2014)

 During a UK tour with Pierce the Veil and Woe, Is Me, Hands Like Houses performed new songs from Unimagine, including the lead single "Introduced Species".
 The album was released in July via Rise Records.
 The band performed on the entire 2013 Vans Warped Tour on the #Domo Stage., performing 'Introduced Species' and 'Shapeshifters' off the new album for the duration of the tour.
 The band released a video during this time for 'A Fire on a Hill', featuring a time lapse of an evolving mural painted by local Canberra artists Alex Lundy & Clare Jackson.

 In 2014, the band went on multiple tours to support Unimagine.
-During February–March they supported Memphis May Fire across the USA with The Word Alive, A Skylit Drive and Beartooth, then completed their first UK headline tour in April supported by Crooks (UK).
+During February–March they supported Memphis May Fire across the USA with The Word Alive, A Skylit Drive and Beartooth, then completed their first UK headline tour in April supported by Crooks.
 On returning to the US in late April, the band supported Chiodos on the remaining dates of their 'Devil's Dance' tour, alongside Emarosa, Our Last Night and '68.
 In May, the band commenced their first headline run of the USA, supported by Slaves (Jonny Craig), Miss Fortune and Alive Like Me, before returning to Australia for a string of headline shows supported by Forever Ends Here, Breakaway and Far Away Stables.
 During this period, the band released their third music video for 'A Tale of Outer Suburbia', directed by Joshua Aylett.

 After a brief break, in September 2014 the band announced a new EP of alternative versions from their previous album, Unimagine.
 As revealed by the band, Reimagine is a parallel and a rediscovery of Unimagine and we couldn’t be happier with the result."
 The E.P. was released 16 September 2014.
 Along with the announcement they released videos for each song from the EP, leading with "Revive (Introduced Species)".
 Keyboardist Jamal Sabet quietly left the band sometime in December to pursue other endeavors.
 To conclude their year, the band toured across the UK and Europe with British metalcore band Bury Tomorrow, with Slaves and In Hearts Wake supporting on the UK dates.